BRITFEELRADIO/Britfeel-Teletext-Edition/README.md

 ### What it does

 Automatically finds the latest britfeel thread · streams new posts as they arrive
 tracks dubs/trips/quads/quints · monitors `/pol/` for signs of a happening
+alerts you when SSM goes live

 </div>